 N.B These rates are indicticative only and are to be taken as average price ranges in the respective properties.
 Please note that the above prices may be subject to condition of units let and whether or not they are internally finished (to high standard & spec) and kitted out for immediate use.

-|Midtown||£375/sqm (lease)||£4,500/sqm (For Sale)|
+|Midtown||£360/sqm (lease)||£4,500/sqm (For Sale)|

 Note that the above are based on existing sales and committed leases at both developments and where figures are given as an average.

-We have always maintained that a mix of owner occupiers, seasoned investors and a small measure of speculators is healthy, any overdose of the latter and you become exposed – to learn more about our thoughts on this, please feel free to call us.
+We have always maintained that a mix of owner occupiers, seasoned investors and a small measure of speculators is healthy.
+An overdose of the latter and you run the risk of exposing the market to an oversupply trend and in turn a property bubble.

 Although we prefer to refrain from commenting on economic activity, we have found it useful to refer to the GDP figures (blue dotted line on graph) in order to indicate economic strength or weakness, which is a main driver in property values.
-2016 continued with much the same progress as the previous year and a projected growth of +7.5%.
+2017 continued with much the same progress as the previous year and a projected growth of +7.5%.
 Brexit remains very much on all our minds and muddies the waters with regards to any forecasting on how the economy will unfold over the coming 12 - 24 months.

 Key factors of Note:

-- New Developments (residential) launched from 2014/15 amount to approx. 450 units (not including Govt housing schemes) with forecasted completions of 2017 – 2019.
+- New Developments (residential) launched from 2014/2015 amount to approx. 450 units (not including Govt housing schemes) with forecasted completions of 2017 – 2019.